Oklahoma Water Quality at a Glance

 Disinfection Byproducts and Agricultural Contaminants

-Source: Trihalomethanes and haloacetic acids formed during water treatment processes, plus agricultural runoff including nitrates and pesticides from Oklahoma’s farming regions and oil and gas production activities.
+Source: Trihalomethanes and haloacetic acids form during chloramine water treatment in major cities, plus agricultural runoff including nitrates and pesticides from Oklahoma’s farming regions and oil and gas production activities

-Health Effects: Trihalomethanes linked to skin and bladder cancer, haloacetic acids associated with cancer and developmental effects.
-Nitrates can cause methemoglobinemia in infants, while prolonged exposure to certain agricultural chemicals may increase cardiovascular and cancer risks.
+Health Effects: Trihalomethanes linked to bladder, colon, and rectal cancer; haloacetic acids associated with cancer and developmental effects.
+Nitrates can cause methemoglobinemia in infants; prolonged exposure to certain agricultural chemicals may increase cardiovascular and cancer risks

 Please read – our information